 While the passage of the budget removed some of the near-term uncertainty surrounding Greece, the euro is likely to remain under pressure until an agreement on how to make Greek's debt more sustainable is reached.

-Any euro bounce, though, could be short-lived as recent economic data has shown the crisis which started in the euro zone periphery is spreading to its core economies.
-Data due later this week is forecast to show a slowdown in German growth in coming quarters and France slipping into recession.
+Any euro bounce, though, could be short-lived as recent economic data has shown the crisis which started in the euro zone periphery is spreading to its core, with German growth likely to slow in coming quarters and France likely to slip into recession.

 U.S. FISCAL WORRIES